PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Acknowledgment

-where complex numbers $a$, $b$, $c$ and $d$ are known values that depend on the values and locations of the known colored balls.
-We want to solve the first $3$ equations \eqref{eq1}-\eqref{eq3} to find $\ell$ and $x_\ell$, and use \eqref{eq4} to check if our guess is correct.
+where complex numbers $a$, $b$, $c$ and $d$ are known values that depend on the values and locations of the known colored active left nodes.
+We want to solve the first $3$ equations \eqref{eq1-1}-\eqref{eq3-1} to find $\ell$ and $x_\ell$, and use \eqref{eq4-1} to check if our guess is correct.
 Since $e^{\bi \om \ell} + e^{-\bi \om \ell} = 2\cos(\om \ell)$, we know that $u+v = w$.
 Let $\alpha$ be the angle between complex numbers $u$ and $v$.
 Then,

 Thus, one can find $\alpha$ up to a plus-minus sign as,

 We find possible $x_\ell$'s for two different signs of $\alpha$.
 If our guess is true, the check measurement $y_{i,4}$ will determine which solution is the right one.
 Define a known variable $z$ as